 If you immediately went to work figuring out both a short-term solution and a long-term solution and send out a communication explaining both the bug and your solutions for it, then you’d be using transparency effectively.

 Always Being Honest (Positive, But Honest) With Your Team

-This is why it’s extremely difficult to be an effective team leader—a key part of a product manager’s job—if you’re keeping information from the team, even when the news is bad.
-Plus, when you’re transparent with your team about the challenges the project is facing, you also empower your team to make better-informed decisions for the project.
+It can be extremely difficult to be an effective team leader—a key part of a product manager’s job—if you’re keeping information from the team.
+When you’re transparent with your team about the challenges the project is facing, you also empower your team to make better-informed decisions for the project.

 But if you can find that balance—always sharing as much information as you believe your team needs, but not deluging them with details—you’ll be using transparency intelligently.

 Transparency also applies internally within your prioritization process.
 So what are some ways you can democratize a transparent feature prioritization process to reduce friction and achieve organizational alignment?

 4 Ways to Adopt Product Management Transparency When You Prioritize

 1. Hear your teams, customers, and prospects out

 Customers, prospects, and internal teams all have a unique insight into the product.
 Sales know what prospects need and want from the product.
 Support is keenly aware of pain points within the product that frequently causes friction.
 Engineering knows all about the inner workings of your product and where technical debt may be lurking.